-Join over 10,000 teachers and over 500,000 of Canadian youth on September 30 to honour Residential School Survivors, their families and communities at an extraordinary virtual event to support and encourage meaningful Reconciliation across Canada.
+Over 10,000 teachers and over 500,000 of Canadian youth joined on September 30 to honour Residential School Survivors, their families and communities at an extraordinary virtual event to support and encourage meaningful Reconciliation across Canada.

 For Grades 5 through 12.

-Teachers are to register on behalf of their classroom.
+Teachers registered on behalf of their classroom.
 1 order per classroom.